 And growing is the end goal.

-I am definitely nervous about tonight’s conversation.
-The topic is a difficult one but the conversation is necessary.
-Now that I am done worrying about possible outcomes I have my list of things I want to address and am going to do so carefully and with love.
+I am nervous about tonight’s conversation.
+The topic is a difficult one, but the conversation is necessary.
+Now that I am done worrying about possible outcomes, I have my list of things I want to address and will do so carefully and with love.

-And while there might be some tears and discomfort, I know that, really, everything is going to be okay.
+And while there might be some tears and discomfort, I know that everything is going to be okay.
 We will still love each other and that life will go on.

 You can do this.
 I promise.

 If you have read this far you must be getting ready for a difficult conversation.

 Reach out to me NOW and let me help you get the words out.